MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-install-scanner.md

     This default scan job will scan for all known sensitive information types, and doesn't require you to configure any labels or policy settings.

-1. Close your content scan job details pane, and return to the :::image type="icon" source="media/i-content-scan-jobs.png" border="false":::  **Content scan jobs** grid.
+1. Close the details pane for your content scan job, and return to the :::image type="icon" source="media/i-content-scan-jobs.png" border="false":::  **Content scan jobs** grid.

-    In the new row that appears for your content scan job, in the **Cluster Name** column, click **+Assign to cluster.** Then, in the **Assign to cluster** pane that appears on the right, select your cluster.
+    In the new row that appears for your content scan job, in the **Cluster Name** column, select **+Assign to cluster.** Then, in the **Assign to cluster** pane that appears on the right, select your cluster.

     :::image type="content" source="media/qs-tutor/assign-cluster-all.png" alt-text="Assign to cluster":::